 CBC was looking for a new host for the launch of the "new" CBC Radio 2.
 They were looking for a new host for an yet unnamed jazz show that would be on six nights a week.
 They had heard about Tim’s delivery style and believed that he could host a show with jazz music for all Canadians.
 Tim was hired for a four month trial period for the weekend portion of the new show Tonic.
-Tim has been with CBC Radio 2 since 2007 and now Tim is the full time host six nights a week. read more…
+Tim was with CBC Radio 2 from 2007 to 2017.

 Tim is a jazz evangelist who loves to discover and support Canadian jazz talent.
 He performs with many of the artists he supports on the radio in cities and towns across Canada.
 The stories he tells in between songs are his secret sauce.